andrewMbolt/Pole_Balancing/README.md

 # Pole_Balancing
-Python NEAT implementation of the pole balancing problem
+Python Neuroevolution of augmenting topologies (NEAT) implementation of the pole balancing problem.

+The DPNV_NEAT file generates a model to try and balance the two poles.

+The DPNC_Vis file visualizes the resulting motion of the poles given the winning model.

+The DPNV_feb10_winner.mp4 is a visualization of a winning model from a series of evolutionary trails.